Fields interpretable in the free group: Overview

 \paragraph{Strategy:}

-We first replace the interpretable set by its {\em Diophantine Envelope}.
-The Diophantine Envelope is a finite family of {\em towers}.
-To every tower we can assign a Diophantine definable set.
+We first replace the interpretable set by its {\em Diophantine envelope}.
+The Diophantine envelope is a finite family of {\em towers}.
+For every such tower there is a Diophantine definable set naturally corresponding to it.

-The Diophantine Envelope has the following properties.
-The union of sets assigned to the Diophantine Envelope contain the original set and moreover for particular sequences of elements, called {\em test sequences}, one may decide whether they eventually belong to the set or not.
+The Diophantine envelope has the following properties.
+The union of sets that correspond to the Diophantine envelope contain the original interpretable set and moreover for particular sequences of elements, called {\em test sequences}, one may decide whether they eventually belong to the set or not.
 At this point the proof splits.
-If the only used part of the towers is their {\em abelian pouch}, then the set is internal to a finite set of centralizers hence it cannot be the domain of a field.
-If not, then we can proceed applying the noncommutativity argument as described below.
+If the only used part of the towers is their {\em Abelian pouch}, then the set is internal to a set of centralizers of nontrivial elements hence it cannot be the domain of a field.
+If not, then we can proceed applying a tweaked version of the noncommutativity argument that we describe next.

-From a tower in the Diophantine Envelope, we construct an {\em $N$-multiplet of towers} for which we can decide which test sequences belong to the $N$ cartesian product of the original set.
+From a tower in the Diophantine envelope, we construct an {\em $N$-multiplet of towers} for which we can decide which test sequences belong to the $N$ cartesian product of the original set.
 The $N$-multiplet of towers still has the structure of a tower and it can be seen as a {\em star of groups} with $N$ rays.

 We next apply the {\em implicit function theorem} on the $N$-multiplet of towers and the formula that defines the $N$-summation.
 The implicit function theorem gives an element in the $N$-multiplet of towers that its image under certain test sequences is the value of the $N$-summation.
 Permuting the rays of the $N$-multiplet of towers is the analogue of permuting the primitive elements in the noncommutativity argument.
-Hence choosing $N$ large enough we get enough different values for the $N$-summation and this finally shows that the interpretable set cannot be given an abelian group structure.
+Hence choosing $N$ large enough we get enough different values for the $N$-summation and this finally shows that the interpretable set cannot be given an Abelian group structure.

 \paragraph{Paper structure:}